MrDay2Day/NodeJs_Express_Server_Template/README.md

 <img src="assets/ops.png" width="700"/>

-You are still able to use `Redis` if it and it's license best suit your needs
+You are still able to use `Redis` if it and it's license doesn't affect your needs.

 # **Key Features**